 Roxana Bratu joined the UCL School of Slavonic & East European Studies in February 2013 as a researcher on the EU FP7 ANTICORRP project.
 Previously she has conducted her PhD at the London School of Economics and Political Science (LSE) in the Sociology Department.
 Roxana Bratu's doctoral dissertation focused on the process of accessing European Union funding in Romania.
 While at the LSE, she taught introductory undergraduate courses on Sociology, Statistics and Criminology.

-I joined the UCL School of Slavonic and East European Studies as a graduate student on the International Masters programme in Economy, State and Society with reference to Central and Eastern Europe (IMESS).
-I spent the second year of the double-degree programme at Charles University in Prague where the focus of my research was the implications of the Eurasian integration for Armenia.
+Sevan Ghazaryan joined the UCL School of Slavonic and East European Studies as a graduate student on the International Masters programme in Economy, State and Society with reference to Central and Eastern Europe (IMESS).
+He spent the second year of the double-degree programme at Charles University in Prague where the focus of my research was the implications of the Eurasian integration for Armenia.

-My specific area of interest within this academic programme was the political economy of post-Soviet integration.
-In 2009 I was admitted to the American University of Armenia where in 2011 I got a MBA degree.
-My previous experience in the field includes attending ‘Yerevan School of Political Studies of the Council of Europe’.
-Then I confirmed my interest in policy research in joining the programme for the entry-level political analysts at ‘Armenian Center for National and International Studies’ (ACNIS).
-My previous experience within the EU FP7 ANTICORRP project includes assisting in research on governance improvement policies in Georgia.
+His specific area of interest within this academic programme was the political economy of post-Soviet integration.
+In 2009 he was admitted to the American University of Armenia where in 2011 he received an MBA.
+His previous experience in the field includes attending ‘Yerevan School of Political Studies of the Council of Europe’ which confirmed his interest in policy research in joining the programme for the entry-level political analysts at ‘Armenian Center for National and International Studies’ (ACNIS).
+His previous experience within the EU FP7 ANTICORRP project includes assisting in research on governance improvement policies in Georgia.

 Allan Sikk is a Lecturer in Baltic Politics at the School of Slavonic and East European Studies, University College London.
 He joined UCL in 2007, after working for the Estonian parliament’s research service.
 He has published in the European Journal of Political Research, Party Politics, the Journal of Communist Studies and Transition Politics and the Journal of Baltic Politics.
 His main research interests relate to electoral and party politics, new political parties and to the impact of country size on political institutions.